 Ty (he/him) is a recent Graduate of Portland State University, earning his undergrad in political science with a focus in both public service and civic leadership.
 When talking about participatory budgeting, Ty is most inspired by its transformative qualities and its power to get people engaged and reinvested in democratic processes.
 Outside of his involvement in PB Oregon, you can find Ty with his 3 year old son, biking around town or sharing libations with friends at neighborhood watering holes.

-Jonathan (he/him) is a Native Hawaiian living in Portland since 2010.
-Growing up in Hawaii, he's witnessed a massive rise in Indigenous resiliency and he would like to see the same rise to power for communities of color in Portland through participatory processes.
-As a Native Hawaiian, stewardship is very important to him and he sees the potential for PB to reorient ourselves to the land and public spaces.
-He is interested in urban farming, food justice programming, and the complex intersections of biology, technology and race – all of which informs his work with PB Oregon.
+Jonathan (he/him) is a Native Hawaiian living in Portland.
+After receiving his degree in Education, Jonathan has served in many roles in outdoor education and public health, where he engages with people to understand our environment and encourages healthy habits through education and outreach.
+Growing up in Hawaii, he's witnessed a massive rise in Indigenous resiliency for his people and he would like to see the same rise to power for Black, Indigenous, and communities of color in Portland through participatory processes.
+His lived experience of environmental stewardship through indigenous ecological practices frames his understanding of PB.
+He sees the potential for PB to reorient ourselves to the land and public spaces in order to realize climate justice.

 Maria Gabrielle Sipin

 Maria Gabrielle (she/they) is a transportation planner and public health professional whose goals for her government and nonprofit work are sustainable communities and racial justice.
 She applies her lived experiences in Manila, Los Angeles, and Portland—from her sports fandom, queerness, and immigrant status—to her advocacy, planning, and relationships in Oregon and beyond.